cshukla/Local-Repeats/README.md

 * In both the mouse and human genome, local repeats are significantly enriched in lncRNAs compared to mRNAs.
 * Local repeat rich lncRNAs (LR lncRNAs) are longer, have more isoforms, exons, tandem repeats and transposable elements compared to other lncRNAs.
-* LR lncRNAs are less tissue and cell type specific, more highly expressed and more highly correlated in expression to their neighbors compared to other lncRNAs.
+* LR lncRNAs are equally tissue and cell type specific, but more highly expressed and more highly correlated in expression to their neighbors compared to other lncRNAs.
 * LR lncRNAs are significantly more nuclear than other lncRNAs only in H1-hESC.
 In all other cell lines, they are as nuclear as other lncRNAs.
 * Local repeats found in lncRNAs (LRs) are significantly enriched at TAD boundaries and there is weak evidence for their colacalization in 3D.
 * There is a sharp increase in signal for chromatin marks - H3K4Me1, H3K4Me3 and H3K27Ac concurrently only in H1-hESC.